steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 - Designers know design tools, but coding and interaction is often a challenge
 - The SVG file format, known for icons, is unexpectedly, a powerful format similar to HTML.
 One can have style sheets and javascript in the file.
-- SVG can be used to include interactivity and delight in a project where dev resources or rules bock it.
+- Designers can use SVGs to include interactivity and delight in a project without breaking dev resources or code rules.
 - SVG is a vector format, but is written in a language like HTML
 - LLMs are great at manipulating language
 - With proper set up, a designer can upload an image and collaborate the interaction into life.